 How To Write An ACT Essay Step-By-Step

 So, you're in the room.
-No multiple choices, no safety nets, just you and a prompt you have to turn into an essay in less than an hour.
+There are no multiple-choice questions, only a single prompt you must develop into a full essay.
 If that sounds stressful to you, let us take some weight off of your shoulders: writing a great essay only requires a well-thought-out strategy that you follow religiously.
 So, let's break the entire thing down into manageable steps.
 We promise you, it won't seem as scary afterward.

 You would never jump into an argument without actually knowing what you're arguing about.
 The same rule applies here, too.
 Each ACT prompt gives you a controversial issue, different perspectives, and a question that basically asks, 'Where do you stand?'